Standards for Admission, Readmission, Transfer of Academic Credit and Graduation

 B. Procedure:

-1. The applicant seeking readmission will complete and file with the Nursing Office "Application for Readmission".
+1. The applicant seeking readmission will complete and file with the Nursing Office "Application for Readmission" by the established deadline.

 2. The application will be considered and acted upon by the Admission Committee.